abhi1-2/OR-Tools-Blog/index.md

 ```
 Congrats you successfully created your first OR-Tools Constraint ! 👏

-Using OR-Tools we were able to programmatically codify all the above mentioned constraints to create a Roster Automation Service .
+Using OR-Tools we were able to programmatically codify all the above mentioned constraints to create a <b>Roster Automation Service</b> .
 This not only helps us generate rosters for upcoming weeks but also can be used as a simulation tool to evalute historical rosters that were created manually .